2023 Battagram cable car incident: Rescue efforts

 The rescue efforts faced several challenges.
 Strong winds in the region and concerns about the helicopter's rotor blades potentially destabilising the chair-lift complicated the mission.
 Local residents who spotted the stranded cable car used loudspeakers to alert authorities, prompting the initiation of the rescue mission.
 Anxious crowds gathered on both sides of the valley to watch the unfolding rescue operation, including supplies being given.
 Parents of the trapped children anxiously waited at the site.

 After a risk assessment, the plan was to airlift the individuals.
 Military helicopters arrived to rescue the stranded individuals.
 Up to four military helicopters were used after initial attempts to fix the faults were unsuccessful.
 Two children were airlift rescued, but as night approached, the helicopters had to land.
 Other rescue methods were deployed.
 Muhammad Ali Swati, a person with zipline expertise, was asked by the military to help.
 He used zipline equipment to move the remaining children and the two adults along the cable car cable to the ground.

-Later that day, Pakistan's caretaker prime minister Anwaar ul Haq Kakar announced that everyone was rescued.
+Later that day, Pakistan's caretaker prime minister Anwaar ul Haq Kakar announced that everyone had been rescued.